learn-co-students/nyc-dumbo-web-111819/21-rails-auth/README.md

 ### Discussion
 - What's the difference between Authentication vs Authorization?
+  - Authentication - who someone is
+  - Authorization - what can you do

+- Why don't we want to save a user's password in plaintext?
+  - a hacker could access the database and log into our website as you
+  - most users use the same password, so we could compromise

 - What is hashing and how does it make password storage more secure?
+  "password123" -> "jahflkjashdflajshdhflljhsdafljhsab"
+  "password123" -> "jahflkjashdflajshdhflljhsdafljhsab"
+  "password321" -> "asdkljfhy89pq34thrkdnf;kadsjaj"

 - What are rainbow tables and how can they defeat a password hashing strategy?

 - What is salting?
 What is a salt?
 How can it defeat a rainbow tables attack?
+  Create Pw: "password123" + ".aksjdhfalksdjfh" -> "asdiufaoer7iuaefh23riuhfbalsf" =
+    ".aksjdhfalksdjfh|asdiufaoer7iuaefh23riuhfbalsf"
+  Create Pw: "password123" + "qo8237rilwukfjhh" -> "q8734iuhfawlirq3y4or8wieufaef"
+  Login: "password123" + ".aksjdhfalksdjfh" -> "asdiufaoer7iuaefh23riuhfbalsf"

 ### Implemention
 - Create a `username` and `password_digest` field for Authentication